Thanks to consistent education and meticulous research, the dazed-and-confused stigma of cannabis is dissipating.

 - Mixing with flower

-Current research observing the side effects of delta-8 THC products found that they were insignificant compared to more common alternatives.
-However, the research into the safety and efficacy of delta-8 THC is still in its early stage.
+Current research observing the side effects of delta 8 THC products found they were insignificant compared to more common alternatives.
+However, the research into the safety and efficacy of delta 8 THC is still in its early stage.

-Delta-8 THC became legal in most US states after the 2018 Farm Bill.
-As described by section 297A of the bill, “The term ‘hemp’ means the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”
-There are some controversies regarding the DEA’s stance on the legality of delta–8 extraction methods, but no specific actions have yet been taken to address this problem.
+Delta 8 THC became legal in most US states after the 2018 Farm Bill.
+As described by section 297A of the bill, “The term ‘hemp’ means the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts, and salts of isomers, whether growing or not, with a delta 9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”

-Can You Test Positive for Delta-9 THC Using Delta-8 THC Products?
+Can You Test Positive for THC After Using Delta 8 THC Products?

-Not all drug tests distinguish between delta-9 THC and delta-8 THC due to their close chemical structure — so using delta-8 THC can potentially result in a false positive test for delta-9 THC, even if they’ve never consumed THC-rich cannabis.
+Most drug tests can’t distinguish between delta 9 THC and delta 8 THC due to their close chemical structure.
+Therefore, using delta 8 THC can result in a false positive test for THC, even if one has never consumed THC-rich cannabis.